TalkingQuickly/talkingquickly.co.uk/README.md

 # Overview

-This is the repository for the blog talkingquickly.co.uk covering Rails, Deployment and Startups amoung other things.
+This is the repository for the blog talkingquickly.co.uk covering Rails, Deployment and Startups among other things.

 ## License